Ahmed-Arafat10/Pointers-In-C-CPP/README.md

     printf("%s",C);
 }
 ````
+> In C, when you declare a character pointer and assign it a value using double quotes, such as char *C = "Hello";, the resulting string literal is stored in a read-only memory segment.
+This means that the memory location where the string is stored cannot be modified. <br>
 > The compiler interprets `char* C = "Hello"` as `char C[6] = {'H','e','l','l','o','\0'}`

 - If we have a character array & we passed it in a function, we can